 My research focuses on hardware/software co-design for hyperscale cloud systems to improve hyperscale datacenter/warehouse-scale computer (WSC) performance, energy efficiency, and total cost of ownership.
 My work spans various areas including hardware accelerator and server system-on-chip design for hyperscale systems, full-stack system optimization and profiling, agile, open-source hardware development methodologies, and more.

 My work has received several recognitions, including an ISCA@50 25-year Retrospective selection, an IEEE Micro Top Picks selection, an IEEE Micro Top Picks honorable mention, the MICRO ‘21 Distinguished Artifact Award, and more.
 My work is also widely used in the community.
-For example, FireSim has been used in over 50 peer-reviewed publications, in the development of commercially available chips, and as a standard host platform for DARPA/IARPA programs.
-I also received the Berkeley EECS David J. Sakrison Memorial Prize for outstanding graduate research, the UC Berkeley Outstanding Graduate Student Instructor (TA) Award, and was selected as a DARPA Riser.
+For example, FireSim has been used (not only cited) in over 60 peer-reviewed publications from first authors at over 25 institutions, in the development of commercially available chips, and as a standard host platform for DARPA/IARPA programs.
+I also received the David J. Sakrison Memorial Prize for outstanding graduate research, the UC Berkeley Outstanding Graduate Student Instructor (TA) Award, and was selected as a DARPA Riser.

 Active Research Projects